jon-jacky/Piety/editors/edsel.md

 margin of the first line in the selection.

 The default selection for the *J* command is *dot*, the current line.
+This is handy for wrapping lines that are too long.

 A convenient way to select the lines to wrap is to set the mark at the beginning of the region, then move the cursor to the line after the region.